Benin: Health

 The HIV/AIDS rate in Benin was estimated in 2013 at 1.13% of adults aged 15–49 years.
 Malaria is a problem in Benin, being a leading cause of morbidity and mortality among children younger than 5 years.

-During the 1980s, less than 30% of the country's population had access to primary health care services.
+During the 1980s, less than 30% of the country's population had access to primary healthcare services.
 Benin's infant mortality rate stood at 203 deaths for every 1000 live births.
-1 in 3 mothers had access to child health care services.
-The Bamako Initiative changed that by introducing community-based healthcare reform, resulting in "more efficient and equitable" provision of services.
+One in three mothers had access to child health care services.
+The Bamako Initiative changed that by introducing community-based healthcare reform, resulting in a "more efficient and equitable" provision of services.
 As of 2015, Benin had the 26th highest rate of maternal mortality in the world.
 According to a 2013 UNICEF report, 13% of women had undergone female genital mutilation.
 An approach strategy was extended to all areas of healthcare, with subsequent improvement in the health care indicators and improvement in health care efficiency and cost.
 Demographic and Health Surveys has surveyed the issue in Benin since 1996.